The Spin Stops Here!

 Info-gap theory is a new method for modelling and managing severe uncertainty.
 The core of the book presents detailed examples of info-gap analysis of decisions in monetary policy, financial economics, environmental economics for pollution control and climate change, estimation and forecasting.

-This description foreshadows the publication next year by Palgrave of a new book entitled: Info-Gap Economics: An Operational Introduction.
+This description foreshadowed the publication by Palgrave of a new book entitled: Info-Gap Economics: An Operational Introduction.

-On the Amazon site, the Product Description of this book is similar, except that its last sentence reads as follows:
+On the Palgrave website, the Product Description of this book is similar with the last sentence making the following claim:

 This book is essential reading for economic policy analysts and researchers.